ferenein/workwithme.guide-myguide/index.md

 - Sometimes I will frown when thinking hard or focusing to read.
 This causes wrinkles between my eyes that sometimes people mistake for me being upset.
 - Sometimes I will try to avoid small talk.
 It's not that I am trying to avoid you.
 I am probably just low on energy (possibly from too much small talk already for the day).
 - I am curious and detail oriented and may ask a lot of questions for complete understanding.
-Do let me know if this becomes bothersome.
+I'm not trying to make your life hard.

 ## Pet Peeves